ckswilliams/modOpenREM/docs/install-prep.rst

 * Windows - Follow the guide at http://www.rabbitmq.com/install-windows.html

 For either install, just follow the defaults – no special configurations required.
+Please note that RabbitMQ requires that Erlang is installed first, as described in the above links.

 ..
 Note::